DivvyCloud/QuickStart/README.md

 Your password must be at least 12 characters in length.

-After you have created your administrator account, you will be asked to log into BotFactory with your administrator account credentials.
-When you do, you can add your cloud accounts to start harvesting data and explore bot templates to select bots to customize and/or activate (see http://docs.divvycloud.com under "Cloud Support" and "BotFactory => Templates Listing" respectively.)
+After you have created your administrator account, you will be asked to log into DivvyCloud with your administrator account credentials.
+When you do, you can add your cloud accounts to start harvesting data and explore bot templates to select bots to customize and/or activate (see http://docs.divvycloud.com under "Cloud Support" and "DivvyCloud => Templates Listing" respectively.)

-## Stop BotFactory
+## Stop DivvyCloud

-To stop BotFactory, use the following from the 'botfactory' directory:
+To stop DivvyCloud, use the following from the 'divvycloud' directory:
 ```bash
 sudo -E /usr/local/bin/docker-compose down -d
 ```

-## Upgrade BotFactory
+## Upgrade DivvyCloud

-To upgrade BotFactory, use the following from the 'botfactory' directory:
+To upgrade DivvyCloud, use the following from the 'divvycloud' directory:
 ```bash
 sudo -E /usr/local/bin/docker-compose pull
 sudo -E /usr/local/bin/docker-compose down
 sudo -E /usr/local/bin/docker-compose up -d
 ```

-## Note about Installing BotFactory as Non-Root User
+## Note about Installing DivvyCloud as Non-Root User

 If you would like to use Docker as a non-root user, you will need to add your user, e.g., jane_doe, to the "docker" group with something like: